blongden/vnd.error/README.md

 This media type is intended for use with the HTTP status codes 4xx and 5xx, though this does not exclude it from use in any other scenario.

 It has been considered that internationalisation (i18n) should be incorporated into the media type, however it was decided that the Accept-Language and Content-Language headers of HTTP should be used instead.
-The XML variation can take advantage of the [xml:lang](http://www.w3.org/TR/xml/#sec-lang-tag) attribute if a need arises.
+The XML variation may take advantage of the [xml:lang](http://www.w3.org/TR/xml/#sec-lang-tag) attribute if a need arises.

 ## Compliance